Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The fluctuating Boltzmann equation

 3) {\it Away from equilibrium, the fluctuating equations keep the same structure.}

-The most direct way to to guess \eqref{eq: OU}-\eqref{eq: final result covariance'} is starting from the equilibrium prediction (previous point) and {\it assuming} that $M= M(v)$ can be substituted with $f=f(t,x,v)$.
-This heuristics is known as ``extended local equilibrium'' assumption, in the context of fluctuating hydrodynamics.
-It is based on the remark that the noise is white in space and time, and therefore only the local (in $(x,t)$) features of the gas should be relevant.
-If the system has a ``local equilibrium'', this is enough to determine the equations.
-This procedure gives the right result also for our gas at low density (even if $f=f(t,x,v)$ is not locally Maxwellian).
-The reason is that a form of local equilibrium is still true; namely, around a little cube centered in $x$ at time $t$, the hard sphere system is described by a Poisson measure with constant density $\int f(t,x,v) dv$ \cite{S2}.
+The most direct way to guess \eqref{eq: OU}-\eqref{eq: final result covariance'} is starting from the equilibrium prediction (previous point) and {\it assuming} that $M= M(v)$ can be substituted with $f=f(t,x,v)$.
+This heuristics is known as ``extended local equilibrium'' assumption, in the context of fluctuating hydrodynamics; we refer again to~\cite{S2} for details.
+The hypothesis is based on the remark that the noise in the fluctuating equation \eqref{eq: OU} should be white in space and time ($\delta-$correlated in $t$ and $x$) and therefore it should be determined completely by the local properties of the gas.
+If locally the system is at equilibrium, then the non equilibrium equation \eqref{eq: OU} should be simply the one obtained from the equilibrium equation by adjusting the local parameters.
+This procedure turns out to give the right result also for our gas at low density, even if $f=f(t,x,v)$ is not locally Maxwellian.
+The reason is that a form of local equilibrium is still true, in terms of ideal gases; namely, around a little cube of volume $\mu_\eps^{-1}$ centered in $x$ at time~$t$, the hard sphere distribution converges, as $\mu_\eps\to \infty$, to a uniform Poisson measure with constant density $\int f(t,x,v) dv$ and independent velocities distributed according to $f(t,x,v)/\int f(t,x,v) dv$ (see Corollary~4.7 in~\cite{S2}).

 4) {\it Away from equilibrium, fluctuations exhibit long range correlations.}